Bullrich/bullrich.github.io/index.md

     - ActionScript 3
     - Solidity
 ---
-I'm Javier, a software engineer who devotes his time to fullstack and mobile development.
+I'm Javier, a software engineer who enjoys doing fullstack and mobile development.
 In my free time I like to develop and test AIs.

 I also like to automate processes and make bots that interact with people, like my Reddit and Instagram's bots.

+See the PDF version of my cv [here](https://docs.google.com/document/d/1Hg6htF1YAUeUYulzGA8ypcN5wfboGtUL9D6zjcC09R8)